 Moving past the game’s mechanics though, the visual style the game goes for is very nice.
 It’s clean, it’s simple, and it enjoyable to look at.
 It has this cell shaded vibe about it without the heavy outlines which lends well to the weird character designs found in the game.
 The armor and weapons I was able to find throughout were exciting to see and some of the weapons just look so cool.
 It’s just unfortunate that the game is plagued by it’s rougelike nature and you lose it all even after finding something you vibe with.
 Granted you do earn skill points during your runs by completing quests, which in turn lets you buy codexs that enhance your abilities.
 So yeah you lose out on a cool hat you found or a weapon that you really enjoyed using for being able to enhance your defense, stamina, etc…

 The writing tires to be funny, and it cracked a smile in me occasionally, but it’s not great.
 Item descriptions never seemed to give important information, they’re just filled with jokes.
 You’re left to wonder what it is an item actually does.
 Potions are even worse, The first time you encounter any specific potion in a run, it will be unidentified.
 You have two options though.
 You can find a scroll to identify what it is or close your eyes and risk drinking it to discover its abilities.
 It could help or it could hurt.
 You just don’t know and when you have to deal with randomness of the level and the risk of losing everything you worked for, you just don’t want to use it.

-Writing down my thoughts here and i’ve come to realize that I just didn’t enjoy my time with the game.
-It could have easily been more fun without the rougelike experience but just having that ingredient in the pie that is Necropolis really soured my experience.
+Writing down my thoughts here and I’ve come to realize that I just didn’t enjoy my time with the game.
+It could have easily been more fun without the roguelike experience but just having that ingredient in the pie that is Necropolis really soured my experience.

-An Xbox One code was provided by PR for review purposes
+An Xbox One code was provided by the publisher for review purposes